MicrosoftDocs/power-platform/power-virtual-agents/analytics-topic-details.md

 ## Topic Volume by Day chart

-The Topic Volume by Day chart provides a graphical view of the number of sessions for the topic over the specified time period.
+The Topic volume by day chart provides a graphical view of the number of sessions for the topic over the specified time period.